-Pathogens Nutrients Pesticides Volatile Organics Medium High Medium Low Inorganics Radionuclides Radon Disinfection Byproducts Precursors Low Medium Medium High
+Pathogens Nutrients Pesticides Volatile Organics Medium High Medium Low In an an inc Dedianualidae Disinfection Inorganics Radionuclides Radon Byproducts Precursors

 If a system is rated highly susceptible for a contaminant category, it does not mean a customer is or will be consuming contaminated drinking water.
 The rating reflects the potential for contamination of source water, not the existence of contamination.